 Restaurants serving alcohol in Essaouira

-There are a handful of restaurants around the medina that serve alcohol, including Taverna Bolognese Da Maurizio (which serves the best pizza in Essaouira), and Taros (which offers fantastic Essaouria sunset views from the rooftop and has late nights with a DJ).
-Another option is the rooftop of Salut!
-Maroc.
+There are a handful of restaurants around the medina that serve alcohol, including Taverna Bolognese Da Maurizio (which serves the best pizza in Essaouira), and Taros (which offers fantastic Essaouria sunset views from the rooftop and has late nights with a DJ, although the food isn’t actually that great at Taros).

 Outside of the medina, the best place to get a drink in Essaouira is down the opposite end of the beach where the kite-surfers and camels reside.
 It’s a 2km walk along the arc of beach to get to a couple of oh-so-cool beach bars flaunting a bit of a Thai-island vibe: Beach and Friends and Ocean Vagabond.
 They’re the perfect spot to visit after an Essaouira surfing lesson, and especially perfect for a sundowner.

 Shops selling alcohol in Essaouira

 They are also closed on a Friday.

 Firstly there is the liquor store attached to Carrefour.
 This has a separate side entrance within Carrefour (to the far right of the store) and you pay at the counter inside the liquor store.
-The easiest way to get to Carrefour is by Petit Taxi (click here for our guide on how to use them); it’s a flat 7DH fee per ride, 8DH in the evenings.
+The easiest way to get to Carrefour is by Petit Taxi (click here for our guide on how to use them); it’s a flat 8DH fee per ride, 9DH in the evenings.
 The store is open 9am to 11pm (click here to check opening times), closed on a Friday.

 Secondly, there is a small, local, liquor store outside the medina, close to Bab Doukkala.
 As you come out of Bab Doukkala, walk across the road and along the road immediately ahead.
 The liquor store is about 80 metres along here on your right.
 Click here for Google maps location.
 This is store open 9:30am to 7:30pm, closed on a Friday.